Rewards

 While chucking can make for an extremely uncomfortable ride, there aren’t many correlations between chucking and long-term damage to your hitch, truck, or trailer.
 However, owners have noted that extreme chucking can shift furniture inside of the trailer.
 But eliminating or reducing chucking is primarily a comfort issue.
 To ease any worry you might have, be sure to inspect all components related to your hitch and look for any signs of wear and tear that may be associated with chucking.

 It all comes down to towing awareness.
 When pulling something of this weight and bulk, make sure any noises or sounds are attributed to a component you trust and have inspected to ensure it’s functioning correctly.
-Inspect, reinspect, and invest in the proper coverage.
+Inspect, reinspect, and invest in the proper fifth wheel insurance.

 The Good Sam Extended Service Plan protects you from the cost of significant repairs caused by breakdown to integral components like your hitch and towing setup.
 While it’s your responsibility to have towing awareness, it’s helpful to have a blanket of protection from the issues you don’t detect.